 Here are some of the ways I’ve used “drawing” with my students.
 They work and I highly urge all teachers to use them when possible.
 And please note *** drawing is not just a “kids” thing!

 1. Describe and Draw: One student describes a picture and the other draws it.
 A basic two way task.
-See my description with resources HERE.
+See an example HERE.
 Another option is to just give students an A4 piece of paper.
 At the top, write a common title.
 Then ask students what they see.
 As they describe, draw together (the teacher draws large on the board).
 Label too, as you go along.
 A very informal but beneficial lesson….

 3. Vocabulary “solidifying”.
 It is difficult to acquire “words”.
 However, when we draw those words while learning, we activate a powerful part of our brain.
 I have students draw pictures in their notebooks beside newly acquired vocabulary.
 I also have them do so on worksheets, word searches etc …..
 One concrete example would be a 2 way task where a student tells their partner the vocabulary to draw in “X” box.
 See the example below.